Believe it or not, someone who has an allegiance to the Raiders should be thankful for the presence of JaMarcus Russell.

 Heyward-Bey, however, is using the offseason to make it evident he wants no part of anyone's jokes.
 After a dreadful rookie year that was magnified by the high profile that comes with being the first receiver chosen, he is, by all accounts, working much harder to improve than Russell ever did.

 And that's worth something.
-Insofar as DHB is fleet but utterly unpolished, without the technique and nuance that separates accomplished receivers from pure sprinters, he
+Insofar as DHB is fleet but utterly unpolished, without the technique and nuance that separates accomplished receivers from pure sprinters, he likely will be no better than his effort and determination will allow.

 "If you're here, you can play in this league," Heyward-Bey said between workouts.
 "You just have to go out there and make it happen.
 Nobody's out here not wanting to do it.
 If that was the case, you wouldn't be getting paid.
 So come out here with a purpose and try to make yourself better.
 If the ball's in the air, catch it.
 If the guy in front of you is trying to get by you, block him.
 That's how this game works.